AnshulBuxy/Object_Replacement_Project/README.md

 # Image Generation and Background Replacement Using Stable Diffusion

-This repository showcases advanced image generation and editing techniques using state-of-the-art models like **Stable Diffusion 3.5**, **Kandinsky**, and **FLUX-1**.
+This repository showcases advanced image generation and editing techniques using state-of-the-art models like **Stable Diffusion 3.5** and **Kandinsky**.
 The project implements segmentation, object replacement, and inpainting techniques with practical pipelines for customization and enhancement.

 ---